Bring the luck of the Irish to your table with these delicious St. Patrick’s Day desserts!

-It won’t be a surprise to hear that I mostly go to BBQs and parties for the food, and St. Patrick’s Day is always such a fun day to celebrate!
+It won’t be a surprise to hear that I mostly go to BBQs and parties for the food.
+And St. Patrick’s is no exception.

-It’s a great excuse to pull out the food coloring and go for something loud and proud.
+It’s a great excuse to pull out the food dye and go for something loud and proud.

-Nothing is easier – or more popular – than some tender sugar cookies dipped in chocolate.
+Nothing is easier – or more popular – than tender sugar cookies dipped in chocolate.

 They’re so simple but super effective, and the green sprinkles really pop against the dark chocolate.

-Of course, they’ll look extra festive if you have a shamrock cookie cutter, but the green sprinkles will cover you if all you have are round.
+Of course, they’ll look extra festive if you have a shamrock cutter, but the green sprinkles will cover you either way.

 Yes, these are as good as they sound!

-But it’s the Bailey’s in the mix that will leave you reaching for seconds (and thirds!).
+But it’s the Baileys in the mix that’ll leave you reaching for seconds (and thirds!).

-The trick is to freeze them before you dip them in chocolate, so they keep their shape while you move them in the chocolate.
+The trick is to refrigerate or freeze them before you dip them in the chocolate.
+Enjoy!

-I adore mint choc chip ice cream, so I make these year-round.
-But they’re extra special on St. Paddy’s Day.
+I adore mint chip ice cream, so I make these year-round.
+But they’re extra special for St. Paddy’s.

 Needless to say, mine always contain a generous glug of Baileys, which you can leave it out if you’re serving kids.